luvsn/Doocker/README.md

 Alternatively, one can use `sudo docker exec -it <id> /bin/bash` to access the container.

-**!
-Warning !**
+> [!WARNING]

-Any modification made to the code inside the container is lost when recreating the container!
+>  Any modification made to the code inside the container is lost when recreating the container!

 ### Functioning